vittorio88/WAVE300/README.md

 You may add them using make menuconfig or by manually editing .config

-I added the following options to my .config:
+I added the following options to my .config.

 For lspci:
 `echo "CONFIG_PACKAGE_pciutils=y" >> .config`